IBIS vs OIS vs EIS Camera Stabilization – A Comparison Breakdown

 IBIS and OIS test on the Panasonic GH5.

+Also, camera-based image stabilization, such as IBIS and OIS, allows you to shoot handheld with longer lenses with great results.
 As an example, I own a Panasonic Leica 100-400mm for my GH5 (the equivalent of 200-800mm on a full-frame sensor), and I can easily use this handheld lens at 400mm to capture both smooth video and unblurry photos.

-This is especially great if you want to shoot handheld in low-light conditions, as you can keep the shutter open for longer and thus letting in more light.
+Another benefit of camera stabilization is that you can use longer shutter speeds.
+This is especially great if you want to shoot handheld in low-light conditions, as you can keep the shutter open for longer and thus let in more light.
+Thus, image stabilization can help you produce cleaner-looking images with less noise in the shadows in low-light conditions.

 Also, image stabilization, and OIS in particular, benefit the autofocus system in your camera.
 This is especially true for low-light or low-contrast situations because autofocus works more accurately when the image hitting the sensor is already stabilized.